 It does not matter how slow you go as long as you do not stop; don’t look back, you’re not going that way.
 No brain injury is too mild to ignore or too serious to lose HOPE.
 You don’t need to walk alone on the road to recovery. ~Anonymous

-What Is A Brain Injury Recovery Life Coach?
+What Is The Brain Injury Recovery Support Program?

-Keep in mind that recovery does not necessarily mean that things will be back to the way they were before the Trauma.
-Recovery doesn’t mean there won’t be struggles, setbacks, deficits, or even growth, healing, and rehabilitation.
+The program seeks to help a person excel, embrace changes, and encourages them to be the best version of themselves.
+With that in mind, it is important to remember that recovery does not necessarily mean that things will be back to the way they were before the Trauma.
+Recovery doesn’t mean there won’t be struggles, setbacks, deficits, or even growth, healing, and further rehabilitation.
 While things may not be the same and may now be different or require modifications throughout your life, there are still possibilities.

 Recovery from Trauma DOES involve progress, mindfulness, hard work, commitment, consistency, self-advocacy, and acceptance of self.

 One of the hardest things was learning that I was worth recovery. ~ Demi Lavato

 What is the benefit of purchasing the Brain Injury Recovery Support Program from Vital Ability, LLC?

 We work with survivors, caregivers, family members, providers, friends, and anyone in the general community seeking to have a better understanding and additional knowledge.
 The majority of people (medical and non-medical) do not always understand entirely what it is like to live with a brain injury, or understand the challenges, triggers, behaviors, and impact of life changes on individuals who have brain injuries, and their unique needs.
 They also may not know what approaches are more successful to these individuals.
 The reality of living with a brain injury is difficult to understand, unless you have had a brain injury yourself or taken care of someone with a brain injury.